Joe B. Foster: Newfield Exploration

 Joe B. Foster was the founder of Newfield Exploration Company, a Houston-based oil and gas exploration company.
-He served as chief executive officer until his retirement from active management in January 2000, and remained as chairman of its board until May 2005.
+He was chief executive officer until his retirement from active management in January 2000, and remained as chairman of its board until May 2005.
 Foster founded Newfield in 1989 as a private start-up with $9 million of equity capital provided by himself, other employees, a group of Houston investors, and University of Texas Endowment funds.
 It became a public company in 1993, and its recent market value was about $5 billion.

-Tudor, Pickering, & Holt
+Tudor, Pickering, Holt & Co.

-Foster was affiliated with the Tudor, Pickering, Holt & Co. investment banking firm, serving as chairman of its TPH Partners private equity Fund I, and as a senior advisor to its Fund II.
+Foster was affiliated with the Tudor, Pickering, Holt & Co. investment banking firm, was chairman of its TPH Partners private equity Fund I, and as a senior advisor to its Fund II.
 In addition, he participated as a non-operating partner in drilling oil and gas wells in the Gulf Coast area.

-Philanthropy
+Community service

-He served on several not-for-profit boards of directors, including the Houston Museum of Natural Science, Memorial Hermann Healthcare System, Houston Hospice, and the YMCA of Greater Houston.
-He also served as chairman of Houston A+ Challenge (formerly Houston Annenberg Challenge), an organization directed at improving public schools in the Houston area.
+He was on several not-for-profit boards of directors, including the Houston Museum of Natural Science, Memorial Hermann Healthcare System, Houston Hospice, and the YMCA of Greater Houston.
+He also was chairman of Houston A+ Challenge (formerly Houston Annenberg Challenge), an organization directed at improving public schools in the Houston area.